Run RenderDoc for Arm GPUs

 The RenderDoc APK starts running on your target.

-If you don’t see your device, check that your device is setup correctly as described in Setup tasks .
+If you don’t see your device, check that your device is set up correctly as described in Setup tasks .

 2. Navigate to the Launch Application tab, and set the Executable Path to the application that you want to debug.
-Click the Browse button to view all of the installed application packages on the target and find the .exe file.
+Select the Browse button to view all of the installed application packages on the target and find the .exe file.

-3. Click Launch, to start the application running on your target.
+3. Select Launch, to start the application running on your target.
 After a successful launch, a new target-specific tab opens in the UI where you can select the frames that you want to capture.

 As your application runs, you can choose to: